 Important influences on Karen, as she revealed in the interview, were the 18th century British tradition of ‘conversation piece’ portraits, such as those of William Hogarth, and the satirical prints of Thomas Rowlandson.
 The museum has a large collection of works by Rowlandson and his contemporaries, so Karen’s admission helps to locate her work within a long tradition of British visual art which examines the society around it.

 To date we have made four films in this way, each one different from the others, reflecting not only the nature of the subject matter but the ideas and responses of the participants.
-You can see these films, and the works that inspired them, in Beyond Documentary: Experimental Photography in London 1976-2006.
+You can see these films, and the works that inspired them, in the museum's collection.

-Beyond Documentary is a free exhibition at the Museum of London from 27 April 2018.
+Beyond Documentary was on display at the Museum of London till 22 May 2018.

 The demonstrations that helped win women the vote, through the lens of Britain's first female press photographer.